Soco (song)

-"Soco" is a song by Nigerian recording artist Starboy (better known as Wizkid), released in February 2018.
-The song was produced by Nigerian record producer Northboi and features Nigerian artists Terri, Spotless and Ceeza Milli.
-It was certified Gold by Music Canada in 2020.
-It's Official Music Video has been viewed over 100 Million times on YouTube.
+"Soco" is a song by former artists of Nigerian record label Starboy, released on 21 February 2018.
+The song was produced by Nigerian record producer Northboi and features vocals from Wizkid, Terri, Spotless and Ceeza Milli.
+It was certified gold by Music Canada in 2020.
+The song’s official music video has been viewed over 100 million times on YouTube.

+Background

+Prior to the song's release, Wizkid teased it on social media by frequently using the hashtag #Soco.
+Released on 21 February 2018, the track was initially intended to serve as the lead single from Made in Lagos, a planned Starboy compilation album, which was later developed as Wizkid's fourth studio album.

 Awards and nominations

 "Soco" won Song of the Year and was nominated for Best Pop Single at the 2018 African Musik Magazine Awards (AFRIMMA).
 It won Best Collaboration of the Year at the 2018 Soundcity MVP Awards Festival.